Updated: June 6, 2024

 National Parks in Portugal: Living in the Heart of Nature

-portugal-national-parkLiving in the heart of Portugal’s natural landscape provides you with an authentic Portuguese experience, where the local way of life, in some places, has not changed very much over the years.
-While many of the parks in Portugal do not have properties in them, you will find excellent options close at hand where you can enjoy the wonders of nature.
-If you are looking to move to Portugal, you will find that each place is special in some way.
+Living in Portugal, surrounded by the country’s natural landscape, provides you with an authentic Portuguese experience.
+In some places, the local way of life has mostly stayed the same over the years.
+While many of the parks in Portugal are natural attractions that do not have properties, you will find excellent options close at hand where you can enjoy unspoiled natural scenery.

 1. Sintra-Cascais Natural Park

-sintra-cascais-natural-park-portugalWe had to start with the Sintra-Cascais Natural Park.
-It’s probably the most well-known natural park in Portugal for two reasons: Firstly, because of its close proximity to Lisbon and, secondly, because of its sheer magnificence.
+We had to start with the Sintra-Cascais Natural Park.
+It’s probably the most well-known natural park in Portugal for two reasons: First, it is just an hour north of Lisbon, and second, it is sheer magnificence.
 Beautiful hills, green trees, palaces, and the Moorish castle provide a staggering backdrop.
-If you are lucky enough to live in (or close to) this scenic area of Portugal, then you are very fortunate indeed.
+If you are lucky enough to live in (or live close to) this scenic area of Portugal, then you are very fortunate indeed.

-If that’s not enough, Parque Natural de Sintra-Cascais also has some of the most picturesque beaches to enjoy, which are relatively quiet compared to the more popular beaches closer to Cascais and Lisbon.
+If that’s not enough, Parque Natural de Sintra-Cascais also has some of the most picturesque beaches, which are relatively quiet compared to the more popular beaches closer to Cascais and Lisbon.
 Cabo da Roca is a cape that forms the westernmost point of the Sintra Mountain Range, an incredible natural viewpoint from which to watch the waves crash against the rugged cliffs.
 When you get out of the tourist-heavy center, the area also provides a calm retreat for you to enjoy a life of peace and tranquility.

 You are also close to the bright lights of Lisbon, where you can easily enjoy a vibrant, cosmopolitan capital with an array of top restaurants, exciting bars, and historical landmarks.
 The medieval town of Óbidos is also close at hand for a visit to the castle and to taste a drop of Ginjinha, a cherry liquor sometimes drunk out of a chocolate cup.
+The regions in proximity to the Sintra-Cascais Natural Park are great options to consider if you are interested in investing in Cascais Portugal Real Estate or Sintra Portugal Real Estate.

-2. Peneda-Gerês National Park
+2. -Gerês National Park

 Situated in the north of Portugal, this park was established to protect and preserve the wildlife found there and its unique range of landscapes.
 A very picturesque national park in Portugal, its natural beauty truly is something to behold.
 You can meander along trails that extend through the park, where you can find extraordinary panoramic views of the surroundings, with interesting rock formations and ancient granaries built by early settlers.

-3. Parque Natural do Sudoeste Alentejano e Costa Vicentina
+3. Parque Natural do Sudoeste Alentejano e Costa Vicentina (Vicentine Coast Natural Park)

-Parque-Natural-do-Sudoeste-Alentejano e-Costa-VicentinaThis coastline strip is considered one of Europe’s finest stretches of protected coastal areas, with over 130 km covering Porto Covo in the Alentejo to Burgau in the Algarve.
+This coastline strip is considered one of Europe’s finest stretches of protected coastal areas.
+Also referred to as the Costa Vicentina Natural Park, the idyllic surrounding scenery bordering the Atlantic Ocean covers over 130 km from Porto Covo in the Alentejo to Burgau in the Algarve.

-If you’re looking to buy a property in Portugal, but have been a little apprehensive about the tourist-heavy Algarve, then you may want to consider options closer to Costa Vicentina.
-Calmer than many parts of the Algarve, you can enjoy the natural beauty of Portugal to the fullest.
+If you would like to buy a property in Portugal but have been a little apprehensive about the tourist-heavy Algarve, you may want to consider options closer to Costa Vicentina.

 4. Montesinho Natural Park

 In the northeast of Portugal, near the border shared with Spain, you will come across Montesinho Natural Park, one of Portugal’s largest parks.
 Rolling hills and valleys welcome you, with little streams, tranquil ponds, lush vegetation, and trees surrounding them to create a forest dense enough for you to escape from the everyday.
-A perfect destination for nature lovers wanting to indulge in all that nature parks have to offer.
+It is a perfect destination for nature lovers wanting to indulge in all that nature parks have to offer.

 Note that if you are looking to buy property in this area, you will likely find some very affordable options as the real estate market here is not so developed.
 Indeed, you will be living in a relatively undiscovered area of Portugal, making Montesinho National Park an exciting place to live.

-5. Arrábida Natural Park
+5. Arrabida Natural Park

-national-parks-in-portugal-setubalLess than an hour’s drive south of Lisbon, you’ll come across Parque Natural da Arrábida.
-Here, one of the most spectacular coastlines in Europe awaits you, and if you look to the Atlantic, you can soak up the rays of sunshine dancing on the water.
+Less than an hour’s drive south of Lisbon, you’ll come across Parque Natural da Arrábida.
+Here, one of the most spectacular coastlines in Europe awaits you, and if you look at the Atlantic Ocean, you can soak up the rays of sunshine dancing on the water.

 6. Ria Formosa Natural Park

 Close to Tavira, the Ria Formosa Natural Park is one of the highlights of the Algarve.
-The endless sands are popular with beachgoers and casual walkers and great for bird-watching, the scenery is stunning, and the warm climate will entice you out of the house, even in the depths of winter.
+The endless sands are popular with beachgoers and casual walkers and great for bird-watching.
+The scenery is stunning, and the warm climate will entice you out of the house, even in the depths of winter.

 Whether you are looking for a modern apartment or a beachside villa, you will likely be able to find something that fits your criteria here.
 A quieter and more authentic side of the Algarve is in store for you, where you can relax without the swarm of summertime tourists.